Extreme Rules (2022): Reception

 The event received generally mixed to positive reviews from critics, who praised the six-man Donnybrook match and the "I Quit" match, the latter for its dark tone and ending, along with Michael Cole's commentary during the match, while the SmackDown Women's Championship match was criticized as the weakest of the event and the Strap match was also criticized.
 The main event was moderately praised, with most feeling that more could have been done with the stipulation.
 The return of Bray Wyatt, however, was universally acclaimed for its mystery, buildup, and execution.
 Critics also praised the variety of stipulation matches, unlike the previous year's event, which only had one hardcore-based match.

+Dave Meltzer rated the "I Quit" Match and The Donnybrook match 4.5 stars, the highest rated matches of the night.
+He rated the SmackDown Women's Championship match 2 stars, the lowest of the night.
+Other ratings include the main event receiving 3.75 stars, the ladder match received 3.5 stars, and the strap match received 3.25 stars.

 Aftermath

+This would be the final Extreme Rules event, as an event was not scheduled for 2023, with that year's October slot given to a reinstated Fastlane.
+This came after WWE Chief Content Officer Triple H stated that he wanted to discontinue some of the gimmick events.